-(Gove (Entity rning Body) y) ave audited the general purpose financial statements of as differed the year ended and have issued our report thereon dated the United Audited Minn. onducted our audit in accordance with auditing standards generally accepted in nited States of America and the provisions of the Minnesota Legal Compliance Guide for Local Government , promulgated by the State Auditor pursuant to Stat. § 6.65.
-Accordingly, the audit included such tests of the accounting as and such other auditing procedures as we considered necessary in the instances. catego invest unifor includ Minnesota Legal Compliance Audit Guide for Local Government covers six ories of compliance to be tested: contracting and bidding, deposits and ments, conflicts of interest, public indebtedness, claims and disbursements, and m financial accounting and reporting standards for school districts.
-Our study led all of the listed categories, except that we did not test for compliance in fry area not tested) because (state reasons for excluding any areas from audit). compl esults of our tests indicate that for the items tested, theied with the material terms and conditions of applicable legal provisions, except scribed below (or in the Schedule of Findings). eport is intended solely for the information and use of the and is tended to be, and should not be, used by anyone other than those specified s.
-(Signa ature) (Date) Note: This report on compliance may be issued as a separate letter or combined with the "Report on Compliance and on Internal Control Over Financial Reporting Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards" (see example on page 6-6).
+We have audited the general purpose financial statements of as of and for the year ended and have issued our report thereon dated

+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the provisions of the Minnesota Legal Compliance Audit Guide for Local Government, promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65.
+Accordingly, the audit included such tests of the accounting records and such other auditing procedures as we considered necessary in the circumstances.

+The Minnesota Legal Compliance Audit Guide for Local Government covers six categories of compliance to be tested: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, and uniform financial accounting and reporting standards for school districts.
+Our study included all of the listed categories, except that we did not test for compliance in (identify area not tested) because (state reasons for excluding any areas from audit).

+The results of our tests indicate that for the items tested, the complied with the material terms and conditions of applicable legal provisions, except as described below (or in the Schedule of Findings).

+This report is intended solely for the information and use of the and is not intended to be, and should not be, used by anyone other than those specified parties.

-If the rest of the sentence does not apply, put a period here and continue to the
+- Note: This report on compliance may be issued as a separate letter or combined with the "Report on Compliance and on Internal Control Over Financial Reporting Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards" (see example on page 6-6). - If the rest of the sentence does not apply, put a period here and continue to the next paragraph.

 Auditor's legal compliance report for charter schools.
-(Note: This sentence should be eliminated from the auditor's report.)
+(Note: This paragraph should be eliminated from the auditor's report.)

-(Governing Body) (Entity) We have audited the financial statements of as of and for the year ended, and have issued our report thereon dated We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the provisions of the Minnesota Legal Compliance Audit Guide for Local Government , promulgated by the State Auditor pursuant to Minn.
+We have audited the financial statements of as of and for the year ended , and have issued our report thereon dated .

+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the provisions of the Minnesota Legal Compliance Audit Guide for Local Government, promulgated by the State Auditor pursuant to Minn.
 Stat. § 6.65.
 Accordingly, the audit included such tests of the accounting records and such other auditing procedures as we considered necessary in the circumstances.

 The Minnesota Legal Compliance Audit Guide for Local Government covers two categories of compliance to be tested in audits of charter schools: uniform financial accounting and reporting standards, and charter schools.
 Our study included the listed categories, except that we did not test for compliance in (identify areas not tested) because (state reasons for excluding any areas from audit).

-The results of our tests indicate that for the items tested, complied with the material terms and conditions of applicable legal provisions, except as described below (or in the Schedule of Findings).
+The results of our tests indicate that for the items tested, the complied with the material terms and conditions of applicable legal provisions, except as described below (or in the Schedule of Findings).

 This report is intended solely for the information and use of the and is not intended to be, and should not be, used by anyone other than those specified parties.
-(Signature) (Date) Note: This report on compliance may be issued as a separate letter or combined with the "Report on Compliance and on Internal Control Over Financial Reporting Based on an Audit of Financial Statements Performed in Accordance with

-Government Auditing Standards" (see example on page 6-6).

-If the rest of the sentence does not apply, put a period here and continue to the
+- Note: This report on compliance may be issued as a separate letter or combined with the "Report on Compliance and on Internal Control Over Financial Reporting Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards" (see example on page 6-6). - If the rest of the sentence does not apply, put a period here and continue to the next paragraph.

 Auditor's legal compliance report for police and fire relief associations.
-(Note: This sentence should be eliminated from the auditor's report.)
+(Note: This paragraph should be eliminated from the auditor's report.)